vaitameti/vaitameti/README.md

 - 👋 Hi, I’m @vaitameti
 - 👀 I’m interested in learning c# and becoming a web developer
 - 🌱 I’m currently learning C#
-- 💞️ I’m looking to collaborate on anyything related to .NET framework
+- 💞️ I’m looking to collaborate on anything related to .NET framework
 - 📫 How to reach me : vaitameti@gmail.com

 <!---